meschg/vue-stack-cesium/README.md

 # vue-stack-cesium
 A minimal sample configuration project which shows how to combine and use certain packages.
-This project is maintained
+This project is being maintained to the newest supported version of the used packages.

 ## vue features
 * vue 2.6.x